NielsGrove/SQLAdmin/Scripts/8dot3name.md

 ## Backlog

-- [ ] Add-Type can only add type once in a .NET AppDomain, that is in reality like a PowerShell session.
+- [ ] `Add-Type` can only add type once in a .NET AppDomain, that is in reality like a PowerShell session.
 It is not possible to programmatically remove custom type.
-Add-Type should be avoided.
+Investigate if `Add-Type` can be avoided.
-- [ ] Function should take input on either `DirectoryInfo` or `FileInfo` type.
+- [x] Function should take input on either `DirectoryInfo` or `FileInfo` type.
 Look into overload possibilities.
 Maybe using custom PowerShell class.
+Or `ParameterSetName`.
+- [ ] Validate parameter value; does object exist.

 ## Link